isomerpages/enterprisesg-switch/_lab-crawl/Singapore Science Park.md

 Conceived by leading Biotech company MiRXES, early is the future of modern health.
 It reimagines, redesigns, and rebuilds how health should be delivered to our healthy population.
 Early is the platform to bring the best preventive care tools to the masses.
 Early believes precise, targeted, integrated suite of diagnostic methods and strategies are the foundation to enable the population greater control of our health.

-![Early Medical Centre powered by MiRXES SWITCH 2022](/images/early.jpg)
+![Early Medical Centre powered by MiRXES SWITCH 2022](/images/early.jpg) *Photo courtesy of Early Medical Centre powered by MiRXES*

 [For more information on Early Medical Centre powered by MiRXES](https://mirxes.com/early-health/)